ExtensityAI/symbolicai/README.md

              **wrp_kwargs):
 ```

-The `prompt` and `constraints` behave is similar to the `zero_shot` decorator.
-However, as we see the `examples` and `limit` arguments are new.
-The `examples` argument is used to define a list of demonstration examples that are used to condition the neural computation engine.
+The `prompt` and `constraints` attributes behavior is similar to the `zero_shot` decorator.
+The `examples` and `limit` arguments are new.
+The `examples` argument is used to define a list of demonstrations that are used to condition the neural computation engine.
 The `limit` argument is used to define the maximum number of examples that are returned, give that there are more results.
 The `pre_processor` argument takes a list of `PreProcessor` objects which can be used to pre-process the input before it is fed into the neural computation engine.
 The `post_processor` argument takes a list of `PostProcessor` objects which can be used to post-process the output before it is returned to the user.
-The `wrp_kwargs` argument is used to pass additional arguments to the wrapped function, which are also stream-lined towards the neural computation engine and other engines.
+The `wrp_kwargs` argument is used to pass additional arguments to the wrapped method, which are also stream-lined towards the neural computation engine and other engines.

 To give a more holistic picture ouf our conceptional implementation, see the following flow diagram containing the most important classes:

 <img src="https://raw.githubusercontent.com/Xpitfire/symbolicai/main/assets/images/img9.png" width="600px">

-The color indicates logical groups of data manipulation. `Yellow` indicates the input and output data. `Blue` indicates places you can customize or prepare the input of your engine. `Green` indicates post-processing steps of the engine response. `Red` indicates the application of constraints (which also includes the attempted casting of the `return type signature`, if specified in the decorated method).
-And `Grey` indication the custom method which defines all properties, therefore has access to all the above mentioned data.
+The colors indicate logical groups of data processing steps. `Yellow` indicates the input and output data. `Blue` indicates places you can customize or prepare the input of your engine. `Green` indicates post-processing steps of the engine response. `Red` indicates the application of constraints (which also includes the attempted casting of the `return type signature`, if specified in the decorated method). `Grey` indicates the custom method which defines all properties, therefore has access to all the above mentioned objects.

 To conclude this section, here is an example how to write a custom Japanese name generator with our `@ai.zero_shot` decorator: